-The practicum program is an intensive studio course taken by BFA students for degree completion.
-Interviews for acceptance into the program are held each year in late March.
+VAS 4430 - Practicum is an intensive studio course taken by BFA students for degree completion.
+Interviews for acceptance into the course are held each year in late March.
 The following describes the process.
 An information session is held each year a few weeks prior to the interview.
 Check back for information regarding practicum interview dates in the spring.

 Practicum interviews are conducted to adjudicate in advance whether the necessary prerequisites for the course to date are in place as well as provide students with individual feedback regarding the course and their current preparedness to meet its requirements.

 These sessions will be 15 minutes each and will be conducted by two studio instructors in the department.
 A sign up sheet indicating a schedule of interview times will be available in the main office starting in March 2017.

 Students should come prepared to bring to the interview the following:

 - A Web Academic Report of grades in courses taken to date (Practicum requires 2.0 3000-level studio courses, plus VAS 2282A/B and VAS 3382A/B, plus Submission and Acceptance of a prepared Visual Arts portfolio, and a 70% overall VAS grade average with no mark less than 60%).
 Priority will be given to students registered in the Honors Specialization in Studio Arts.
 Transcripts are downloadable from the Student Center.